128technology/docs/docs/config_command_guide.md

 | ---- | ----------- |
 | idp-policy | The value to set for this field |

+#### Description

+##### idp-policy (enumeration) (required)

+Predefined policies for intrusion detection actions.

+Options:
+alert       A policy that only alerts. standard    The standard blocking and alerting policy. strict      A strict blocking and alerting policy.

 ## `configure authority idp-profile name`

 Name of the profile.